AfroNG/upi-helm/README.md

-# MojaSwitch-HelmChart
+# UPI-HelmChart
-This is the Helm chart repo for UPI moja-switch micrservice
+This is the UPI Helmcharts repo for all the micrservices.